chrisfati/PythonWeatherApp./README.md

 # PythonWeatherApp.
-The file has a code in python for the project.
+The file has a code in python for the weather application project.